standardnotes/syncing-server/README.md

 # Standard Notes Syncing Server

+#### Please note: We will be transitioning the codebase from Ruby and Ruby on Rails to TypeScript and JavaScript.
+After that is complete, the setup guide below will be upated accordingly.

 You can run your own Standard Notes server and use it with any Standard Notes app.
 This allows you to have 100% control of your data.
 This server is built with Ruby on Rails and can be deployed in minutes.

 **Requirements**